 Jacy was born and raised in Illinois.
 She graduated from Southeastern Louisiana University with a B.A. in Psychology and a minor in Criminal Justice.
-After enlisting as a paralegal in the Air National Guard in 2012, she earned her law degree from Southern Illinois University School of Law.
+After enlisting as a paralegal in the Air National Guard, she earned her law degree from Southern Illinois University School of Law.
 Prior to joining our firm as a multi-practice attorney, Jacy represented clients in complex divorce matters at The Schechter Law Firm, in St. Louis, Missouri.
 She is licensed to practice law in both Missouri and Alabama.

-Upon earning Top Graduate of her class at Air Force Officer Training School, Jacy commissioned as a Judge Advocate in the Air National Guard.
-At the Air Force Judge Advocate Staff Officer Course, she won the Excellence in Advocacy Competition for demonstrating the greatest skill and ability as a trial lawyer among all students.
+Upon earning Top Graduate of her class at Air Force Officer Training School, Jacy commissioned as a Judge Advocate (JAG) in the Air National Guard.
+At the Air Force Judge Advocate Staff Officer Course, she won the “Excellence in Advocacy Competition” for demonstrating the greatest skill and ability as a trial lawyer among all students.